dancer1325/rest-assured-wiki/Usage.md

 ## Additional Examples ##
 Micha Kops has written a really good blog with several examples (including code examples that you can checkout).
 You can read it [here](http://www.hascode.com/2011/10/testing-restful-web-services-made-easy-using-the-rest-assured-framework/).

 Also [Bas Dijkstra](https://www.linkedin.com/in/basdijkstra) has been generous enough to open source his REST Assured workshop.
 You can read more about this [here](http://www.ontestautomation.com/open-sourcing-my-workshop-an-experiment/) and you can try out, and contribute to, the exercises available in [his](https://github.com/basdijkstra/workshops/) github repository.

+Bas has also made a nice introductory screencast to REST Assured, you can find it [here](https://testautomationu.applitools.com/automating-your-api-tests-with-rest-assured/).

 ## Note on floats and doubles ##